 What items does the jail provide the inmates?

 All inmates are provided with 7 sets of underwear, t-shirts, bras, and socks to wear while inside the jail facility.
-They are given an initial hygiene package upon their booking.
+They are issued an initial hygiene package upon their booking.
 The hygiene package contains a toothbrush, toothpaste, deodorant, soap, shampoo, and a comb.
-Additional supplies will have to be ordered off of PX/Canteen and paid for with money in the individual inmates account.
+This initial hygiene package and any additional supplies ordered off of PX/Canteen will be charged to the individual inmates account.